Fatal Truck Wreck on I-79

 The accident was reported to MECCA 911 at 6:28 a.m.
 The southbound lanes of I-79 were shut down for about an hour and a half, during which the Pennsylvania Department of Transportation routed traffic from the Mount Morris exit to U.S. 19.

-According to its website, Energy Contractors provides a range of services for the oil and gas industry throughout the northeastern U.S. and Appalachian basin.
+According to its website, Energy Contractors provides a range of services for the oil and gas industry throughout the northeastern U.S. and the Appalachian basin.

-If you have any questions regarding injuries from truck accidents, contact our office by calling 304-594-1800 (after hours 304-216-6695) , or email Jeff at jrobinette@labs.net.
-We answer questions like yours everyday,and would be glad to give you the answers you need when navigating the insurance claim settlement process.
+If you have any questions regarding injuries from truck accidents, contact our office by calling 304-594-1800 or email Jeff at jeff.robinette@robinettelaw.com.

 Pickup Truck Driver Killed in Head on Collision with a Coal Truck